joelkoz/omni-schema/README.md

 Data types
 -------------------------------

 The following data types are already defined in OmniSchema.
-You can use them directly for the "type" property of your field definition, or use them as the "baseType" when defining a new data type with OmniSchema.defineDataType():
+You can use them directly for the `type` property of your field definition, or use them as the `baseType` parameter when defining a new data type with OmniSchema.defineDataType():